High Output Management by Andy Grove

 The period the bonus should cover; and

-Promotions, on the other hand, must be based on performance.
-That is the only way to ensure performance is highlighted, maintained, and perpetuated at an organizational level.
+This is the only way to ensure performance is highlighted, maintained, and perpetuated at an organizational level.

 If you recycle openly, you’ll be pleasantly surprised about how smooth the transition is.